evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 ## Performance

-The Rivian R1S Quad-Motor AWD MP has a maximum power of 764 KW (1039 hp/1025 bhp) and a total torque of 1623 nm (1198 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 2.6 seconds and has a top speed of 201 km/h (125 mph).
+The Rivian R1S Quad-Motor AWD MP delivers a jaw-dropping maximum power of 764 KW (1039 hp/1025 bhp) and a massive total torque of 1623 Nm (1198 ft-lb).
+This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in just 2.6 seconds, showcasing its astonishing acceleration.
+Additionally, it achieves a top speed of 201 km/h (125 mph), making it a true marvel of engineering and performance.

 ## Battery, range, and charging